biopython/biopython.github.io/wiki/GSOC2011_MocapyExt.md

 plugin\_node\_type&);</cpp>

-The content of the output is the same as *repr(Z)*, where *Z* is either ESS computer or Densities object.
+The content of the output is the same as *repr(Z)*, where *Z* is either an ESS computer or Densities object.

 #### Node serialization